collective/collective.vdexvocabulary/README.rst

 1. If you have big vocabularies with a lot of relations, like +10.000 terms with +30.000 relations, so this would be perfect use case to use the ``VdexVocabulary`` type of ``collective.vdexvocabulary``.

 2. If you have tree-like vocabularies this is perfect too. ``TreeVocabulary`` supports nested/ hieracical vocabularies.

-Also there are other stuff which not supported by other vocabulary packages (i.e. for Plone/Zope):
+Also there is other stuff which not supported by other vocabulary packages (i.e. for Plone/Zope):

 * i18n support.
 IMS VDEX supports translations within the VDEX-XML-File, both vocabulary types are supporting this way of translations.

-* proper order also with unicode charecters (if zope.ucol is installed, vdexvocabulary only).
+* proper order also with unicode characters (if zope.ucol is installed, vdexvocabulary only).
 If VDEX is order-sigificant the order given by vdex file is taken (supported by both vocabulary types).